AdaptiveCity/adaptivecity.github.io/README.md

 -- site:
   build site

--- test:
+-- serve:
   serve site for testing

 -- drafts:
   serve site, including draft posts
 ```

-The latter two targets (`test`, `drafts`), serve the site at <https://localhost:$(PORT?=8080)/>.
+The latter two targets (`serve`, `drafts`), serve the site at <https://localhost:$(PORT?=8080)/>.
 Editing content files while the site is being served will cause Jekyll to rebuild the edited files.

 In the `adaptivecity.github.io` directory:
 ```